withastro/compiler/.changeset/twenty-spoons-perform.md

 '@astrojs/compiler': minor
 ---

-Removes limitation where imports must be at the top of an `.astro` file, fixes various edge cases around `getStaticPaths` hoisting
+Removes limitation where imports/exports must be at the top of an `.astro` file.
+Fixes various edge cases around `getStaticPaths` hoisting.